||Home | Worlds of Hollow Moon | Books | Music | A to Z | Shop||Contact | News ||

 * * *

 The people who had given him a bed for the night lived in one of a small cluster of habitation modules reserved for maintenance crews, tucked behind a reconstruction of a Roman bathhouse.
-Artorius pulled on his clothes, made himself breakfast and then wandered out into the bright wintry morning.
+Artorius pulled on his clothes, grabbed an OatyFrute bar for breakfast and wandered out into the bright wintry morning.
 Despite all that was going on around him, he was bored.
 Gods of Avalon was just one of no less than forty-three shows currently playing on the moon and over the years he had seen them all.
 He thought about the viewers, far away on other worlds, opening their Christmas presents ahead of a hearty meal and a snooze in front of the holovid screen.
 Here, it was just another lonely day with nothing to do but get in the way.
 Everyone was too busy to pay him any attention.

 The one character Artorius had not yet seen was Merlin.
 The boy liked to watch the bumbling cyberclone wizard and with nothing better to do, he decided to seek him out.
 Reaching Cheapside, he scuttled through the crowds outside the Temple of Mithras.
-He could not see Lilith or Jizo, but somehow felt their eyes following him as he crossed the road.
+He could not see Lilith or Jizo, but imagined their eyes following him as he crossed the street.
 Jizo was usually good for a bizarre tale or two but today Artorius was not in the mood.
 He had tried to understand what they told him about the alien greys but believing in something he had never seen was confusing.

 A narrow side street brought him to the busy riverside thoroughfare of Watling Street.
 Merlin's two-storey house was on the corner, opposite the noisy Olde Dowgate Tavern.
 The wizard himself was visible through the open doors of his workshop, pacing restlessly before a couple of armour-clad knights who were shouting and gesticulating angrily.
 An electric pig watched from the gutter with holovid camera eyes.